LucasTolly/VaganteWebsite/README.md

 Current planned technologies:

-  Google reCaptcha
+  Google reCaptcha\n
-  Google 2-step authentication
+  Google 2-step authentication\n

-  Maybe something with Twitch.tv api to bring in direct live streams of the game Probably more?
+  Maybe something with Twitch.tv api to bring in direct live streams of the game\n Probably more?